 This study demonstrated that a single administration of up to 15 mL of PEM (Varithena) is a safe, effective, and convenient treatment for the symptoms of superficial venous incompetence and the appearance of visible varicosities of the GSV system.
 Doses of 0.5%, 1%, and 2% PEM appear to have an acceptable risk-benefit ratio.

 ClinicalTrials.gov Identifier (follow link for more information on clinical trial design):

 European Journal of Vascular and Endovascular Surgery, December 2015: Treatment of Truncal Incompetence and Varicose Veins with a Single Administration of a New Polidocanol Endovenous Microfoam Preparation Improves Symptoms and Appearance.

 Phlebology, October 2014: The VANISH-2 study: a randomized, blinded, multicenter study to evaluate the efficacy and safety of polidocanol endovenous microfoam 0.5% and 1.0% compared with placebo for the treatment of saphenofemoral junction incompetence.

 Inovia Vein offers the full spectrum of advanced treatments for venous conditions, including varicose veins, spider veins, chronic venous insufficiency, deep vein thrombosis, venous ulcers and more.
 Our surgeons are nationally known for their expertise and have the skills and experience to treat even the most complex vein problems.
 We are often in discussion with collaborators nationally and internationally about participating in additional clinical trials.
-As new studies open for enrollment, we will make the option available to our patients at our clinics in NW Portland, Tigard and Bend, Oregon.
+As new studies open for enrollment, we will make the option available to our patients at our clinics in NW Portland, Tigard, Happy Valley and Bend, Oregon.